developer0hye/Num-Workers-Search/README.md

 # My Solution

-We can simply find optimal num_worker using **full search algorithm**.
-And this can be
+I thought that we can find optimal num_workers through full search algorithm.
+I added some early stopping condition for speedup of this process.
+It is inspired from the learning rate scheduler [ReduceLROnPlateau](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html#torch.optim.lr_scheduler.ReduceLROnPlateau).

 ```python
 import torch